Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 \subsection{Mass, Size, and Velocity Dispersion}

 With the droplet boundary defined in \S\ref{sec:analysis_id}, we calculate the mass of each droplet using the column density map derived from SED fitting of Herschel observations (see \S\ref{sec:data_Herschel}).
 To remove the contribution of line-of-sight material, the minimum column density within the droplet boundary is used as a baseline and subtracted off.
 The mass is then estimated by summing column density (after baseline subtraction) within the droplet boundary.
-Fig.\ \ref{fig:cartoon} shows how subtraction of the baseline can be a reasonable way to remove the contribution from line-of-sight material outside the targeted structure.
 This baseline subtraction method is similar to the ``clipping paradigm'' studied by \citet{Rosolowsky_2008b}, and has been applied by \citet{Pineda_2015} to estimate the mass of structures within the coherent core in B5.
-The clipping method produces a mass estimate that would correspond better to the mass calculated from fitting the NH$_3$ emission, which traces only the material within the targeted structure and was used by \citet{Goodman_1993} to estimate the masses of the dense cores (see \S\ref{sec:data_catalogs_Goodman93}).
-In an ideal scenario where the structure is a spherical structure in the 3D space, the implementation of the clipping method also allows analyses of physical properties at different layers within the structure without having to use numbers calculated for unrealistic cylindrical volumes (i.e., annuli integrated over the lines of sight; see analyses in \S\ref{sec:analysis_virial_P} and \S\ref{sec:discussion_confinement}).
 For the droplets, we find a typical mass\footnote{Unless otherwise noted, the typical value of each physical property presented in this work is the median value of the entire sample of 18 droplets---excluding the droplet candidates---with the upper and lower bounds being the values measured at the 84th and 16th percentiles, which would correspond to $\pm$1 standard deviation around the median value if the distribution is Gaussian.} of $0.4^{+0.4}_{-0.3}$ M$_\sun$.
 Table \ref{table:basic} lists the mass of each droplet.
 In Appendix \ref{sec:appendix_baseline}, we discuss the reasons for adopting the clipping method and the uncertainty therein, and in Appendix \ref{sec:appendix_bias}, we examine the uncertainty in mass measurements due to the potential bias in SED fitting.